heptarch/heptarch.github.io/drafts/demon.md

 "Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as an "exceedingly keen pupil of the modern developments".
-He folds himself into a chair in the front row and motions her to begin.
+He folds himself into a chair in the front row and tenderly motions her to begin.
  Miss Dewar coughs nervously, and after receiving another paternal nod, addresses the small audience in a high, calm, clear voice:
  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px